Skip to content

 channel: changelog

-version: ${build.output.version}
+version: ${steps.build.outputs.version}

-depends: [build]
+depends: build

 The call site stays consistent: